News

 Limit to news items where the audience is one or more of:

-Freda Shi joined the Cheriton School of Computer Science as a tenure-track Assistant Professor in July 2024.
-In September 2024 she was named a CIFAR AI Chair and a faculty member at the Vector Institute.
+Matt Brehmer joined the Cheriton School of Computer Science as a tenure-track Assistant Professor in August 2024.

-What follows is a lightly edited transcript of a conversation with Professor Shi, where she shares insights into her research, advice for aspiring computer scientists, and her enthusiasm for joining the Cheriton School of Computer Science.
+What follows is a lightly edited transcript of a conversation with Professor Brehmer, where he discusses his research, his advice for aspiring computer scientists, and what excites him about joining the Cheriton School of Computer Science.